KateChern/Expense-Tracker/README.md

 ## Expense-Tracker
-In this project I gathered and developed requirements for a responsive React application using Redux to manage its state.
+In this project I gathered and developed requirements for a React application with responsive design using Redux to manage its state.

-The main objectif was to develope custom functionality in React to manage balance, income, and expenses to help with budgeting
+The main objectif was to develope custom functionality in React to manage balance, income, expenses and transactions to help with budgeting

 ### `npm start`